saulogt/saulogt.github.io/_posts/2021-08-11-creating-readonly-user-in-pg.md

 ---
 layout: post
 date: 2021-08-11 12:50:00
 title: "Creating readonly access user in postgress in a single script"
-tags: [ Postgres, psql, database, rds]
+tags: [Postgres, psql, database, rds]
 # image: "/images/2020/10/cookies.jpg"
 published: true
 comments: true
 ---

-I have an ETL process connected to my RDS Aurora cluster running Postgres.
-It automatically detect new tables and sync accordingly to the datawarehouse.
+I have an ETL process connected to my RDS Aurora cluster running Postgres. s new tables and sync accordingly to the datawarehouse.
 The problem is that recently I noticed it's connecting using the master credential provided by RDS.
-Obviously it's not very secure approach so I needed to replace the credential with a readonly access.
+Obviously it's not a very secure approach so I needed to replace the credential with a readonly access.

 To avoid manual management of users and permissions I created this script that does:

 1. Creates a role named `"readonly"`
 1. Grants access to my database
 1. Grants access to all schemas